-2. Explanatory Notes to Special Business:-
+Explanatory Notes to Special Business:-

-(i) Item 1 of the Agenda

-This Agenda item is meant for discussion only, as the provision of Section 169(1) of the Companies Act, 1965 does not require a formal approval of the shareholders for the Audited Financial Statements.
-Hence, this Agenda item is not put forward for voting.

-(ii) Authority to issue shares pursuant to Section 132D of the Companies Act, 1965
+- (i) This Agenda item is meant for discussion only, as the provision of Section 169(1) of the Act does not require a formal approval for the Audited Financial Statements from the shareholders.
+Hence, this Agenda item is not put forward for voting. - (ii) Proposed Amendments to the Articles of Association of the Company ("Proposed Amendment") The Proposed Amendment is to streamline the Company's Articles of Association to be aligned with the amendments made to the Bursa Securities Main Market Listing Requirements, as well as to enhance administrative efficiency. - (iii) Authority to Issue Shares pursuant to Section 132D of the Act